Inspect Elements on iPhone: Easy Guide

 Step 1: Enable Developer Tools on Your iPhone

 This enables debugging for Safari on your iPhone.
-But you still need a Mac to actually use it.
+You'll also need a Mac to use it — or set up wireless debugging (see below).

 Step 2: Connect Your iPhone to a Mac